Pros

 - Alaska Airlines allows one layover/stopover on one-way reward flights, and two on round-trip flights.
 Flights with stopovers can only be booked over the phone.

-- There is a $125 award-ticket redeposit/cancellation fee that applies to all changes made more than 24 hours after booking.
+- There is no award-ticket redeposit/cancellation fee that applies to all changes made more than 24 hours after booking on Main and First Class fares.

 The Alaska Airlines Mileage Plan rewards program is free to join, but you won’t receive any benefits from it other than earning miles until you qualify for one of the “MVP” levels.
 Qualification for Mileage Plan “MVP” status is based on: